quanteda/quanteda.org/content/news/london-r-2018.md

 categories = ["event"]
 +++

-## Quanteda v1.0 launch at London R

-At a meeting of [London R meeting](http://www.londonr.org/) on 16 January 2016, we announced the release of **quanteda** v1.0.
+At a meeting of [London R meeting](http://www.londonr.org/) on 16 January 2018, we announced the release of **quanteda** v1.0.
 See the [presentation here](/news/london-r-2018.pdf).
 We thank all the participants and organizers for the great opportunity and the excellent turnout.

 A [video of the presentation](https://www.youtube.com/watch?v=st_PEBNgMfI) is available on the YouTube channel of the **Quanteda Initiative**.